symfony/symfony-docs/contributing/community/reviews.rst

 Symfony is an open-source project driven by a large community.
 If you don't feel ready to contribute code or patches, reviewing issues and pull requests (PRs) can be a great start to get involved and give back.
+In fact, people who "triage" issues are the backbone to Symfony's success!

 Why Reviewing Is Important
 --------------------------